murphy666/espweather/README.md

 Description:

-Small WIFI weather station based on the ESP8266.
+Small WIFI weather station based on the ESP8266 and SHT21 sensor.

 The weather station is using MQTT protocol and send three simple topics : temperature/, humidity/, and voltage/ (for battery monitoring).

+This code is tested on ESP-01 module only.

 Thanks to :